 Wouldn’t it be great to quit your day job and be your own boss?
 Starting a business for the first time can be a mammoth challenge whether you’re self-employed or a business entity.
-There is much to consider including business name, website, legal status, accountant and even business storage plans among others.
+There is much to consider including business name, website, legal status, accountant, business storage plans and even commercial office furniture among others.
 It may seem daunting at first but it doesn’t have to be.

 If you have a process in place and follow sound professional advice, you’ll be up and running in no time.
 Whether you work from home or your own premises, give your business the best chance of success with these top business tips.

 The first question that needs answering is “What will my business do?”
 Think of a concept, product or service to generate a steady income.
 It doesn’t have to a perfect plan or fit into a specific category but you must have an idea how it will work.
 Creating a sound business plan is the first step to getting started.

 While many business plans are created to convince bankers or investors to lend money, others are not.
 They also determine whether or not a proposed idea can be turned into a viable business.
 Part of a successful business plan includes what to do in terms of marketing, financing, premises, staffing and business storage.

 Naming your business is vital and the name should reflect what you do but it also needs to be available.
 Here are two places you can check if your name has already been taken; Companies House or Who Is lookup.

 In terms of registering your business, most are categorised as sole traders, limited companies or partnerships.
 Each type appeals to different people and the rules will depend on what your business does.
 Here is some additional information on legal status and how to register your business.